tlucanti/Risc-V/README.md

 # RISC-V CPU

-### implementation of RB32I in verilog
+## implementation of RB32I in verilog

-RISC-V single-stroke processor with i32 extension with support of hardware and software interrupts and DMA module for peripheral devices (in Verilog)
+RISC-V 32bit single-stroke processor with i32 extension with support of hardware and software interrupts and DMA module for peripheral devices (in Verilog)

+### Overview
+Processor has 32 bit ALU and standard 32 triple-ported register file with x0 always zero.
+It can execute basic binary code compiled from RISC-V assembly language.
+Processor uses Harvard architecture, so instructions are stored in instruction memory and program data is stored in main memory

 ### Supported instructions
 | Instr | Type | Opcode  | funct3 | funct7 | Explain                                | Comment |